diogo-simoes/mekaccount-demo/README.md

 ### API - Agnostic mode ###

 You don't have to specify an API version when formulating your request.
 If the version is omitted, the server will answer with the most recent version.
-For this to happen, however, make sure you tell cURL to answer redirects by using the flag **_-L-_**, as in
+For this to happen, however, make sure you tell cURL to answer redirects by using the flag **_-L_**, as in
 ```
   curl -L localhost:4567
 ```